What Is A Home Seller’s Pre-Inspection And Should You Consider Getting One Before Listing Your Home?

 - The windows, walls, doors, ceilings and basement

-- The electrical system and plumbing
+- The attic and insulation

 If you want to get your home pre-inspected, your listing agent should be able to refer you to a reputable home inspector.
 You can also check the American Society of Home Inspectors (ASHI) and the International Association of Certified Home Inspectors (InterNACHI) to find a home inspector in your area.

-How Much Does It Cost For A Home Inspection?
+How Much Does A Seller’s Pre-Inspection Cost?

 Pros Of Getting A Pre-Inspection

 If you’re getting your house ready to sell, there are some benefits to getting a pre-inspection done.
-Here are some of the pros to consider.
+Here are some of the pros to consider:

 You May Avoid Unpleasant Surprises